phrase/.github/profile/README.md

 ## ✨ Features
 ### API
 Adjust Phrase to your workflow.
-[Our  API](https://developers.phrase.com/api/)  allows you to import locale files, download locale files, tag keys or interact in other ways with the localization data stored in Phrase for your account.
+[Our  API](https://developers.phrase.com/api/)  allows you to import and download locale files, tag keys or interact in other ways with the localization data stored in Phrase for your account.

 ### CLI
 The [Command Line Tool](https://help.phrase.com/help/phrase-in-your-terminal) lets you navigate your projects and translations quickly from the command line instead of fiddling around with long curl requests.
 Available for Linux, Mac OS X and Windows.